mdtdev/Knowledge-Development-Environment/extended_system-open_environment.md

 1. Integrate the work of writing paper-length and book-length projects into the same system used for note-taking.
    1. Specifically, all documents in the OE are indexed and searched as part of the general background note-taking activities; in essence, any document in the system is treated as a note.
 Obviously notes have special status, but this is implemented via a **standard** not in software (a **tool** or **implementation**).
 In software, all documents are the same in terms of the API.
 For instance, all documents are searchable, are indexed, are transformable by general text transforms (that do not require a given standard), etc.
    2. Functions exist for turning notes into outlines and then into drafts.
-If possible, tools should exist to turn draft documents into notes and outlines as well, but this problem is not necessarily invertible (in the functional decomposition sense).
+If possible, tools should exist to turn draft documents into notes and outlines as well, but this problem is not necessarily invertible (in the functional decomposition sense). (`obsidian.md` has some of these features already.
+It can list notes in a document and when viewed it will insert the notes in place.
+This is a good view, but should also be exportable as a new document.)
    3. Allow drafts to act as notes and vice-versa.
+   4. One of the implications of this as a system is that complex documents should support some sort of export mechanism which, for example, would allow the coding of **locations** in a draft (or final) text, but which would allow export where these disappear.
+So that, for instance, the final draft of a document could continue to live in the system with extra parts (like tags, locations, internal and cross-note linking) but which can be sent out without this apparatus present (or, at least, hidden). `pandoc` processing, coupled with CSS styling and command-line-style text file filtering should be able to accomplish this process.
 2. Integration of other tools for thought.
 This is complex, but the basic ideas are like this:
    1. Over recent years a number of powerful programming language tools have been integrated into Markdown documents:
       1. [RMarkdown](https://rmarkdown.rstudio.com/) allows the making of notebooks with live R code and/or paper and book length documents with integrated data analysis code.